matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 Adds a new row from an array.

-You can add Row metadata with this method.
+You can add row metadata with this method.

 #### Signature